alechenninger/blog/posts/fakes.md

 It was far more trouble than it was worth.

 The thing is, these aren't actually that redundant when you think about it.
-Remember, when you or your teammates uses some class in your application, you expect it to adhere to its contract; period.
+Remember, when you or your teammates uses some class in your application, you expect it to adhere to its contract, period.
-This is what tests do–assert things implement their contracts.
+This is what tests do: assert things implement their contracts.
 How they implement them doesn't matter to your tests, and nor should it matter to you (otherwise, how can you hope to survive in a complex code base if you have to keep the whole thing in your head?).
 If one of these tests fail, yes, it's quite possible the problem is in another class instead of the one under test.
 But as we